Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Hexagonal circular 3-webs with M obius symmetries

-Family of circles obtained by the dilatations from one not passing trough the origin and not having its center at the origin and the family of concentric circles with the center at the origin.
+{\bf D4.\ Polar curve splits into conic and coplanar hyperbolic line.} Family of circles obtained by the dilatations from one not passing through the origin and not having its center at the origin and the family of concentric circles with the center at the origin.
 M\"obius orbits of such webs form a one-parameter family.